eonk/dar_book/docs/05-inference.md

 Now, if your sample mean would have been different, your confidence interval would have also been different.
 If you take 10,000 sample means and compute 10,000 confidence intervals they will be different among themselves.
 In the long run, that is, if you take a large enough numbers of samples and then compute the confidence interval for each of the samples, *95% of those confidence intervals will capture the population mean and 5% will miss it*.
 Let’s explore this.

-We are first going to select 100 means (from the samples of size 100) out of the 50,000 samples that we created (if you don't understand this code, have a second look at the notes from week 1)
+We are first going to select 100 means (from the samples of size 100) out of the 50,000 samples that we created (if you don't understand this code, have a second look at the notes from Chapter 1)

 ```r